mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-5.md

 * The shortest JS program is an empty file.
 Even in this case, JS engine does a lot of things.
 It creates the GEC which has memory phase and the code execution phase.

-* JS engine creates something known as '**window**'.
-It is a global object for browser, which is created in the global space.
-It contains lots of functions and variables.
-These functions and variables can be accessed from anywhere in the program.
-JS engine also creates a **this** keyword, which points to the **window object** at the global level.
-So, in summary, along with GEC, a global object (window) and a this variable are created.
+* The JavaScript engine creates something known as the window object, which serves as the global object in a browser.
+It contains numerous functions and variables that can be accessed from anywhere in the program.
+The JavaScript engine also creates the this keyword, which, at the global level, refers to the window object.
+In summary, along with the Global Execution Context (GEC), a global object (window) and the this keyword are created.

-* In different engines, the name of global object changes.
-Window in browsers, but in nodeJS it is called something else.
-At global level, this === window
+* In different JavaScript engines, the name of the global object varies.
+In browsers, it is called window, while in Node.js, it has a different name.
+At the global level, the this keyword refers to the global object.

-* If we create any variable in the global scope, then the variables get attached to the global object.
+* If a variable is declared in the global scope, it becomes a property of the global object.

 eg:
 ```js